danny-fla/Python-Roulette/README.md

 - display_winning_percentage: Displays the user's win percentage.
 - play: Starts the game and allows the user to play multiple rounds.

+# Technologies Used

+Python Roulette utilizes the following technologies:

+Python: The application is built using the Python programming language.
+Python provides a versatile and powerful environment for developing interactive and dynamic applications.

+Colorama: Colorama is a Python library used for adding color and style to the text output in the terminal.
+It enhances the visual appearance of the game by allowing the use of different colors and formatting options.

+Art: Art is a Python library used for generating ASCII art.
+It enables the creation of visually appealing text-based graphics and adds an aesthetic touch to the game's visual elements.

+Heroku: Heroku is a cloud platform that is used for deploying and hosting the Python Roulette application.
+It provides a reliable and scalable infrastructure for running web applications.

+Git: Git is a distributed version control system used for managing and tracking changes to the source code.
+It allows for collaborative development and ensures the project's history and revisions are properly maintained.

+GitHub: GitHub is a web-based platform for hosting and sharing Git repositories.
+It provides a convenient way to store and manage the project's source code, as well as facilitating collaboration and version control.

+Code Institute Backend Template: Code Institute provides a backend template designed to display the Python Roulette application in a modern web browser.
+This template enables easy accessibility for users without the need for additional software other than a web browser.

+These technologies work together to create an engaging and interactive gaming experience in Python Roulette.

 # Dependencies